Expected deployment time: 25min

 - Create a target group with a listener for port 8000.

-- Setup TLS termination using the domain names you wish to use for both endpoints (e.g.
+- Setup TLS termination using the domain names you wish to use (e.g.

 - Configure the health-check to use the exposed